ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 - Unprotected mode

-   In the unprotected mode, traffic between cluster nodes and between client and cluster uses  unencrypted connections.
-Use this mode for testing purposes only.
+   In unprotected mode, traffic between cluster nodes and between the client and cluster uses an unencrypted connection.
+Use this mode for testing purposes.

    {% include [prepare-configs.md](_includes/prepare-configs.md) %}

 - Protected mode

-   In the protected mode, traffic between cluster nodes and between the client and cluster is encrypted using the TLS protocol.
+   In protected mode, traffic between cluster nodes and between the client and cluster is encrypted using the TLS protocol.

    {% note info %}